UX Features That Make or Break Abstract Submission Rates

 12 Innovative Platforms Transforming Academic Peer Review and Paper Submissions

-The world of academic peer review and paper submissions can sometimes be overwhelming.
+The world of academic peer review and abstract submissions can sometimes be overwhelming.
 Fortunately, a number of websites have been developed that assist with these processes and help researchers and scholars communicate their work more easily.
-The right platform will transform your experience, making navigation a breeze and the whole process easy!
+The right platform will transform your experience, making navigation a breeze and the whole process easy.
 Continue reading

 How to Create the Best Call for Papers for Conferences